What is ISO compliance?

 ISO compliance is the act of adhering to the requirements of ISO standards.

 To fully understand ISO compliance, it’s helpful to understand what ISO is.
 ISO is the acronym for the International Organization for Standardization, a global, non-government organization whose members represent various national standards organizations.
-ISO members bring together experts “to share knowledge and develop voluntary, consensus-based, market-relevant international standards that support innovation and provide solutions to global challenges.”
+ISO members bring together experts “to share knowledge and develop voluntary, consensus-based, market-relevant international standards that support innovation and provide solutions to global business world challenges.”

 ISO standards are the cumulative recommendations of these subject matter experts who fully understand the needs of the specific industry organizations they represent, like producers, manufacturers, buyers, sellers, customers, users, or regulators.